withaspirit/Sample-CRUD-Backend/README.md

 The badge above directs the user to the app on Replit.
 Once there, click the large green button.
 The app will ask you in the `Shell` tab to confirm before proceeding.
 Various packages will be downloaded before the application begins.

 See [Application Commands](#application-commands) for the available commands in the application.
-See [Shell Commands](#shell-commands) for commands you can use to interact with the shell and the application itself.
+See [Shell Commands](#shell-commands) for commands to interact with the shell.

 ### General Instructions

 The app requires at least [JDK 17](https://www.oracle.com/java/technologies/downloads/) and [Maven](https://maven.apache.org/download.cgi) 3.8.x to run.
-[Graphviz](https://graphviz.org/download/) must also be installed for a plugin this app uses (See [Once those are installed, the app can be run manually by executing the two commands below in a terminal navigated to app's folder.
+[Graphviz](https://graphviz.org/download/) must also be installed for a plugin this app uses.

+Once those are installed, the app can be run manually by executing the two commands below in a terminal navigated to app's folder (for more details about the commands see [Maven Commands](#maven-commands)).

 If you don't know what the `cd` is, read about what it is [here](https://en.wikipedia.org/wiki/Cd_(command)#Usage), and enter `cd yourFilePathToProjectFolder` in terminal.

 ```mvn clean install```

 ```mvn compile exec:java```

-See [Maven Commands](#maven-commands) for more details on the above commands.

-#### Shell Commands
+### Shell Commands

-These are meant for a Linux shell.
+These commands are meant for a Linux shell.
 Note that `file` refers to `java`, `javac`, or `mvn`.

 * `Ctrl+C` (keyboard) - cancel a process in action
 * `kill 1` - restart the application
-* `[file] -version` - check a framework's version of a file, without the brackets
+* `[file] -version` - check the version of a file, without the brackets
-* `command -v [file]` - check a language's filepath of a file, without the brackets
+* `command -v [file]` - check the filepath of a file, without the brackets

-#### Maven Commands
+### Maven Commands

 These commands interact with the application itself.
-They can be run on any Operating System.
-On Replit, the first two are done with the green 'run' button.
+They can be run on any operating system from terminal in the same folder as the project.
+On Replit, the first two commands are done automatically with the green 'run' button.

 * `mvn clean install` - download the packages for the app to Replit
 * `mvn compile exec:java` - execute the application
 * `mvn test` - run the app's unit tests

-#### Application Commands
+### Application Commands

-A list of Commands the user may use in the application is provided below.
-The square brackets should be omitted for all commands.
+The user can use these commands while the application is running.
+The square brackets should be omitted.

 * `CREATE [name] [dollar.cents] [stock]` - insert a row into the table `items`.
 The attribute `name` must be one word with alphanumeric characters

 * `READ [tableName]` - view the rows from one of the following tables: `items`, `deleted_items`

 * `UPDATE [id] [columnName] = [value]` - update a value corresponding to a column name in the table items.
-Text values must be quoted like 'this' (ex: `update name = 'Mint)Os'`)
+Text values must be quoted like 'this' (ex: `update name = 'Green Fresh'`)

 * `DELETE [id] [optionalComment]` - delete a row in the table `items` while providing an optional comment